homepods/klipper/klippy/extras/web_server/README.md

 even if the printer was never paused.

 ## Communication between Klippy and the Web Server
-In this implementation the Web Server runs in the Klippy Process on its own thread.
+In this implementation the Web Server runs in the Klipper Process on its own thread.
 The Server sends requests to Klippy via the reactor, using the "register_async_callback" method.
-Likewise, the server mimics the Reactor's mechanism for receiving data from the main thread.
-I had hoped to use eventlet's "green" Queue, since it yields cooperatively with eventlet's greenthreads, however it turns out that it isn't python thread safe.
+The server is able to send responses back to the server via Tornado's IOLoop.addCallback method.
+The host uses the same method for pushing notifications to the server

 ## Todo:
 - [X] Handle print requests.
 Either use the virutal_sdcard, or have the